 Married couples with adult children spend about 30% more than the household average for alcohol.
 The same is true for couples with no children.
 Sixty-one percent of all money spent on alcohol was for that consumed at home.13

 Abstention in the US is inversely linked with social status.
 The lower the social class, the higher the abstention.14

 Similarly, the more educated people are in the US, the more likely they are to drink.15

 Those older than 65 consume less alcohol than younger persons.16

-Surveys show a drop in alcohol consumption by young persons over a period of decades.
-For example, the proportion people age 12 through 17 who have consumed any alcohol during the previous month has dropped greatly.
+Surveys show a drop in drinking by young persons over a period of decades.
+For example, the proportion people age 12 through 17 who have had any alcohol during the previous month has dropped greatly.
 That’s according to the government’s annual National Survey on Drug Use and Health.17